unifhy-org/unifhy/docs/_doc_src/contributors/development.rst

 Create your science component by subclassing a generic framework component
 --------------------------------------------------------------------------

-In the modelling framework, the terrestrial water cycle is divided into three components, i.e. `SurfaceLayerComponent`, `SubSurfaceComponent`, and `OpenWaterComponent` (see :ref:`Fig. 1<fig_diagram>`).
-These are the three framework components to create subclasses from to start your science component.
+In the modelling framework, the terrestrial water and nutrient cycles are divided into three components each, i.e. `SurfaceLayerComponent`, `SubSurfaceComponent`, `OpenWaterComponent`, `NutrientSurfaceLayerComponent`, `NutrientSubSurfaceComponent` and `NutrientOpenWaterComponent` (see :ref:`Fig. 1<fig_diagram>`).
+These are the six framework components to create subclasses from to start your science component.

 Each component features a fixed interface (i.e. a pre-defined set of